By Carli Kozik

 And why not?
 It’s easy for recruiters, hiring managers, and HR professionals to be overwhelmed by the number of applicants they receive for job openings, so it makes sense that they would want a system to quickly disqualify candidates.
 It would make sense to disqualify those who have “undesirable” traits in their background, in order to narrow down the number of candidates they have to screen to find their new employee.

-Today’s work environment is evolving, though, and we need to re-evaluate the way we pre-screen a candidate’s resume to keep up with that evolution.
+Today’s work environment is evolving, though, and we need to re-evaluate the way we look at resume red flags to keep up with that evolution.

 After all, what happens when you narrow down your list of applicants so far that you’re only left with a handful of people whose resumes pass your initial screening?
 You may start conversations with them only to realize their backgrounds weren’t what they seemed, or their personality wouldn’t be a fit in your working environment.

 At that point, you’re left with a ton of rejected resumes, no new hire, and you’re starting the process over from the beginning – a frustration for everyone involved.